-Tenderers should also note that there are a series of template documents (Response Forms) that tenderers are required to download, complete and submit as part of their tender.
+Tenderers should also note that there are a series of template documents (Response Forms) to download, complete and submit as part of their tender.
 The Response Forms contain a series of questions.
 NAFC recommends that tenderers read each question carefully and ensure that they clearly address the questions asked.

-Tenderers are also reminded that they may submit responses to this request for quotation only a limited number of times per year and therefore should carefully check any submissions before submitting them in TenderLink.
+Tenderers may submit responses to this request for quotation only a limited number of times per year and therefore should carefully check any submissions before submitting them in TenderLink.